William McGillivray: Hudson's Bay Company

-The rivalry between the NWC of Montreal and the English-controlled HBC gradually degenerated into a bitter and violent struggle, first under McTavish and then McGillivray.
-From 1810, the scarcity of beaver began to be a problem and only served to heighten tensions between the two companies.
-The NWC was stronger on the ground, but it was not as financially strong as the HBC.
 During the War of 1812, the Americans destroyed the NWC's trading post at Sault Ste.
-Marie, giving them a net loss of over £8,000 for that year.
+Marie, giving them a net loss of over £8,000 (at least 8330 Pound) for that year.
 Also in 1812, Lord Selkirk (a shareholder in the HBC) established the Red River Colony which directly served the interests of the HBC and affected the NWC's free transport of goods between Fort William and the fur-bearing Lake Athabasca region.
 Attempting to gain control over the movement of Pemmican in the region, Miles Macdonell, governor of the new Red River Colony, declared war with the established NWC men.
+This led to the "Pemmican War" and would conclude in violence with the Battle of Seven Oaks (aka the Battle of Winnipeg).